timrogers/litra-autotoggle/README.md

 - `--serial-number` to point to a specific Litra device.
 You can get the serial number using the `litra devices` command in the [`litra`](https://github.com/timrogers/litra-rs) CLI.
 - `--require-device` to enforce that a Litra device must be connected.
 By default, the listener will keep running even if no Litra device is found.
 With this set, the listener will exit whenever it looks for a Litra device and none is found.
 - `--video-device` (Linux only) to watch a specific video device (e.g. `/dev/video0`).
 By default, all video devices will be watched.
-- `--delay` (macOS only) to customize the delay (in milliseconds) between a webcam event being detected and toggling your Litra.
+- `--delay` to customize the delay (in milliseconds) between a webcam event being detected and toggling your Litra.
 When your webcam turns on or off, multiple events may be generated in quick succession.
 Setting a delay allows the program to wait for all events before taking action, avoiding flickering.
 Defaults to 1.5 seconds (1500 milliseconds).

 ## Configuring `udev` permissions (Linux only)